Conceptual framework: Types

-Note that Shields and Rangarajan (2013) do not claim that the above are the only framework-purpose pairing.
+Note that Shields and Rangarajan (2013) do not claim that the above is the only framework-purpose pairing.
 Nor do they claim the system is applicable to inductive forms of empirical research.
 Rather, the conceptual framework-research purpose pairings they propose are useful and provide new scholars a point of departure to develop their own research design.

-Frameworks have also been used to explain conflict theory and the balance necessary to reach what amounts to resolution.
+Frameworks have also been used to explain conflict theory and the balance necessary to reach what amounts to a resolution.
 Within these conflict frameworks, visible and invisible variables function under concepts of relevance.
 Boundaries form and within these boundaries, tensions regarding laws and chaos (or freedom) are mitigated.
 These frameworks often function like cells, with sub-frameworks, stasis, evolution and revolution.
 Anomalies may exist without adequate "lenses" or "filters" to see them and may become visible only when the tools exist to define them.